hso-praktomat/praktomat/README.md

 General setup
 =============

-You need the latest version that is compatible with the Python version used.
+You need the latest version of `pip` that is compatible with the Python version used.
-We also highly recommend to use virtualenv so your system Python installation remains clean.
+We also highly recommend to use `virtualenv` so your system Python installation remains clean.

 If you are having trouble with